Sweet Dreams (Beyoncé song): Background and concept

-The accompanying music video for "Sweet Dreams" was directed by Adria Petty, whom Beyoncé chose because of her intelligence and beautiful visual references.
+The accompanying music video for "Sweet Dreams" was directed by Adria Petty, whom Beyoncé chose because of her intelligence and visual references.
 After Beyoncé learned the choreography in Los Angeles, the video was shot in a studio in Brooklyn, New York City.
-It was the seventh video from the album, and the second to have complete color, being "Halo"'s the first.
+It was the seventh video from the album, and the second to have complete color, with "Halo" being the first.
 Beyoncé described it as more "graphic" when compared to the previous six videos, and commented it took "Sasha [Fierce] to the next level".
-In the video, Fierce is symbolized by the golden robot suit she wears; it was designed by French fashion designer Thierry Mugler.
+In the video, Fierce is symbolized by the golden robotic suit she wears; it was designed by French fashion designer Thierry Mugler.

-A green-screen and computer-generated imagery (CGI) were used for the video to create a minimal and performance-based clip.
-The CGI was employed to create a context-less void, as the background was deleted and a void-like digital canvas was created for the dance routine that is executed by Beyoncé and her dancers Saidah Nairobi and Ashley Everett, who all sport numerous flashy and symmetrical costumes throughout the video.
+A green screen and computer-generated imagery (CGI) were used for the video to create a minimal and performance-based clip.
+The CGI was employed to create a contextless void, as the background was deleted and a void-like digital canvas was created for the dance routine that is executed by Beyoncé and her dancers Saidah Nairobi and Ashley Everett, who all sport numerous flashy, symmetrical costumes throughout the video.
 Accordingly, there were no concerns of cutting as the images were merged into one another using computers.
-A high number of camera lens glare effects was used in the video, part of which was inspired by British designer Gareth Pugh's Autumn/Winter 2009 video presentation.
+A high number of camera lens glare effects were used in the video, part of which was inspired by British designer Gareth Pugh's Autumn/Winter 2009 video presentation.
 Beyoncé further commented about the fashion and choreography:

 The fashion was extremely important in this video because everything was so minimal ...
 With the choreography, we really focused on hitting all of the accents in the drum beat.
 What makes this choreography so interesting is that in one instance, it is very staccato and hard...
-And the next instance; the movement is very smooth and there are lots of melts with inter-kit movement in the fingers and hands.
+And the next instance; the movement is very smooth and there are lots of melts with intricate movement in the fingers and hands.

-On June 12, 2009, a behind-the-scenes video with Beyoncé' dance rehearsal was released; Beyoncé was dressed in golden costumes and was performing some robotic movements.
-A 30-second clip from the video was posted online on July 8, 2009; it showed Beyoncé alongside her two female back-up dancers in a virtual desert.
+On June 12, 2009, a behind-the-scenes video of Beyoncé's dance rehearsal was released; Beyoncé was dressed in golden costumes and was performing some robotic movements.
+A 30-second clip from the video was posted online on July 8, 2009; it showed Beyoncé alongside her two female backup dancers in a virtual desert.
 The following day, the full video was leaked online but was soon deleted after Beyoncé's label issued warnings to infringing websites.
 The video for "Sweet Dreams" premiered on MTV later the same day.